acalypha9/SisOp-2025/tugas-week2-practices-exercises.md

 <b>1.4 What are the differences between symmetric and asymmetric multiprocessing?</b>

+<b>Symmetric multiprocessing (SMP)</b>: Each processor performs all tasks within the operating system.
+All processors are peers; no master-slave relationship exists.
+Each processor has its own set of registers and main memory, but they share the same physical memory.</br></br>
 <b>Asymmetric multiprocessing</b>: Each processor is assigned a specific task.
 A master processor controls the system; the other processors either look to the master for instruction or have predefined tasks.
-This scheme defines a master-slave relationship.</br></br>
+This scheme defines a master-slave relationship.
-<b>Symmetric multiprocessing (SMP)</b>: Each processor performs all tasks within the operating system.
-All processors are peers; no master-slave relationship exists.
-Each processor has its own set of registers and main memory, but they share the same physical memory.

 ---